tomasguinzburg/little_ledger/README.md

 The design of the program is minimal: a `model` module contains all of the core models, while some serialization and deserialization concerns are grouped under the `io` module.
+Both are exposed as a lib.

-Because transactions can be thought of as events, and the input csv as an append only log, the state of the ledger can always be reconstructed.
-The initial design considered keeping the whole history of transactions associated with each account (even ignored ones) for auditing purposes.
+Because transactions can be thought of as events, and the input csv as an append only log from which we are reading, the state of the ledger can always be reconstructed.

-However, for performance and simplicity in handling disputes, only a history of deposits is saved.
-The original CSV remains available, along with the list of processed records, in case the state wants to be replayed.
+Althought it would be a nice improvement if we could save the full history of transactions for an account and reconstruct its state on demand up till a certain point; that was considered beyond the scope of this project.

 ### Model